• Skip to main content

 Instructions

 • Weigh or measure both sugars into a bowl and set aside.
 Next, weigh or measure the salt, flour, baking powder and run a whisk through to blend.
-You can use either a stand or hand-held mixer blending, the butter, and cream cheese together till they have soft peaks on the side of the bowl.
-I use the paddle attachment and the six settings on my Kitchenaid.
-It takes about 2 to 3 minutes.
-Scrape the bowl down and blend for about 30 seconds.
+Finally, weigh or measure the coconut into another bowl and set it aside.

-• Add the sugars and blend for a couple of minutes.
-You want to incorporate the sugars through the cream cheese and butter mixture.
-Add the vanilla extract and combine.
-Turn the mixer down and slowly add the flour.
-You just want the flour mixed through; don't overbeat it.
+• Add the vanilla extract and combine.
+Turn the mixer down and add the flour about a third at a time.
+You just want the flour mixed through; don't over beat it.
 Stop and scrape the bowl down and across the bottom and turn the mixer on for about 15 seconds.
-Stop and add the coconut, almonds and the cinnamon chips turning the mixer on for another minute, so the ingredients get mixed into the cookie batter.
-You may have to mix a little by hand.
+Stop and add the coconut, almonds and the cinnamon chips, turning the mixer on for another minute, so the ingredients get mixed into the cookie batter.
+You may have to mix a little by hand using a spatula.
 Cover and refrigerate for 30 minutes.

 Nutrition